cudoventures/cudos-builders/public-docs/local-network/local-network.md

 ```
 docker-compose --env-file ./seed-node.client.local01.arg -f ./init-seed-node.yml -p cudos-init-seed-node-client-local-01 up --build
 ```
+If all steps are completed successfully, you should see a newly generated file:
+`/var/lib/cudos/CudosData/cudos-data-seed-node-client-local-01/tendermint.nodeid`
+that contains your **node ID**, consisting of a long string of random characters.
 #### 5. *Start* your node
 ```
 sudo docker-compose --env-file seed-node.client.testnet.public01.arg -f start-seed-node.yml -p cudos-start-seed-node-client-testnet-public-01 up --build --detach